Tropical Storm Marco (2008): Meteorological history

-Tropical Storm Marco originated in a broad area of low pressure that persisted over the northwestern Caribbean in late September 2008.
+Tropical Storm Marco originated in a broad area of low pressure that persisted over the northwestern Caribbean in early October, 2008.
 On October 4, a tropical wave reached the same area, and the system spawned a circulation center over Belize.
 Development of the low was initially inhibited by its proximity to land.
 As the system neared the Bay of Campeche, convection quickly developed around the low.
 At 00:00 UTC on October 6, the low was designated as Tropical Depression Thirteen while located over Laguna de Términos.
 A mid-level ridge located to the north of the depression led to movement in a general west-northwest direction.
 Forecasters anticipated intensification up until landfall because of the storm's well-developed outflow and the low wind shear and high sea surface temperatures in its path.
 By 12:00 UTC, the small cyclone, with a cloud shield no more than 85 mi across, was upgraded to Tropical Storm Marco.

 Favorable conditions for development allowed Marco to quickly intensify throughout the day on October 6.
 Early on October 7, Marco reached its peak intensity with winds of 66 mph and a minimum pressure of 998 millibar (hPa; 29.47 inHg).
 This was based on a reconnaissance mission into Marco which recorded flight-level winds of 70 mph, corresponding to a surface wind speed of 61 mph.
 Following the quick increase in intensity, forecasters noted the possibility of Marco intensifying into a hurricane before making landfall.
 The storm maintained a small area of deep convection, averaging 9.2 mi in diameter, as it continued moving towards the west-northwest.
 Shortly after reaching peak intensity, tropical storm force winds extended 11.5 mi from the center of Marco.
 At 12:00 UTC, the center of Marco made landfall near Misantla, Veracruz, with winds of 65 mph.
 Once inland, Marco rapidly weakened, being downgraded to a tropical depression six hours after landfall.
 The small depression dissipated later that day over the mountains of Mexico.